-The references, which date from 1974 to 2006, were collected from several sources:
+The references in this edition date from 1974 to 2007 and they are from multiple and diverse sources:

-- Online journal articles and social science resources such as ISI Web of Knowledge, ICPSR and OCLC First Search, PsychLit, SocAbstracts in OVID, Academic Search Premier, and Sociological Collections in EBSCOHost - Conference presentations, papers and summaries - Citations from articles and books - The websites of federal government agencies and federal government survey contractors
+- Online journal articles and social science resources such as Web of Science, Web of Knowledge, Inter-University Consortium for Political and Social Research (ICPSR), Online Computer Library Center (OCLC) First Search, PsychLit, SocAbstracts in OVID, Academic Search Premier, and Sociological Collections in EBSCOHost - Conference presentations, papers, and summaries - Citations from articles and books

-&lt;sup>2 Includes proxy bias and the comparison of proxy and self-reported data.
+3 Includes proxy bias and the comparison of proxy and self-reported data.

-&lt;sup>3 Examples include acquiescence bias, social desirability bias, and recency effect.
+4 Examples include acquiescence bias, social desirability bias, and recency effect.

-&lt;sup>4 Includes articles that discuss telephone, in-person, mail, and Web-based surveys.
+5 Includes articles that discuss telephone, in-person, mail, and Web-based surveys.
 Also includes American Sign Language-based (ASL) surveys and the use of Teletypewriters (TTYs) and speech reading as adaptive technologies.